Trump says he will approve sale of F-35 fighter jet to Saudi Arabia

 “Yeah, I am planning on doing it.
 They want to buy them.
 They’ve been a great ally,” Trump said.

-The decision marks a substantial win for Riyadh as Trump works to convince Saudi Arabia to establish official ties with Israel as part of the so-called Abraham Accords.
+The decision marks a substantial win for Riyadh as Trump works to persuade Saudi Arabia to establish official ties with Israel as part of the Abraham Accords.

-But Saudi officials have repeatedly re-asserted the kingdom’s commitment to the Arab Peace Initiative, which conditions recognition of Israel on the establishment of a viable Palestinian state.
+But Saudi officials have repeatedly reasserted the kingdom’s commitment to the Arab Peace Initiative, which conditions recognition of Israel on the establishment of a viable Palestinian state.

 The potential arms deal between Washington and Riyadh raises questions about preserving Israel’s qualitative military edge, which is enshrined in US law.
 Some Israeli officials have already voiced opposition to the transfer of F-35 jets to Saudi Arabia.